AnkitG-01/Learning-Management-System/README.md

 # Learning-Platform
 An LMS Platform where students can purchase and view courses and also check their progress.
-Teachers can upload courses, edit their course videos and check their analytics.
+Teachers can upload courses, edit their course videos and check their analytics.<br>
 Uses NextJS 13, TailwindCSS, React and TypeScript